solliancenet/security-defender-workshop-400/day-02/lab03-sentinel-defender.md

 11. Run the remaining cells, you will make calls to the external API providers to enrich the log data with threat levels and IP Address analysis

-## Exercise 9 : Export Log Analytics data to Azure Event Hub
+## Exercise 9 : Export Log Analytics data to Azure Storage

-TODO
+In this exercise you will setup an export rule to send log data to Azure Storage as a backup.

 ### Task 1 : Create Export Rule

-1. TODO
+1. Run the `ExportLogsToStorage.ps1` PowerShell script

 ### Task 2 : Review data

+1. Perform the following actions:
    1. TODO
+2. Open the storage account, review the log data sent to it

 ### Task 3 : Query data with Notebooks

+1. Open the `ExportLogsToStorage.ipynb` notebook
+2. Replace all the values
+3. Run the notebook
-1. TODO
+4. TODO

 ## Exercise 10 : Extending Azure Sentinel Incidents (Optional)